k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 When running a TDM task, data from the selected entities is stored and synchronized in Fabric according to the definitions of its LUs.
 Fabric creates and maintains a separate [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) for each entity ([LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui)).
 This has several advantages:

--  Convienience - Encapsulating the data of a business entity into one place so that it can be queried by consumers (many business entities have data residing in multiple data sources).
+-  Convenience - Encapsulating the data of a business entity into one place so that it can be queried by consumers (many business entities have data residing in multiple data sources).
 -  Security - Individual encryption on MicroDB or field levels allows more robust security.
 -  Masking capabilities -  masking sensitive data when storing entities.
 -  Flexibility - Flexible [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) policies based on business needs, including: